glittle/glittle/README.md

 Today I'm building bespoke web apps.

-Keenly interested in civilization's advance and how Baha'i principles apply.
+Keenly interested in civilization's advance and how  Bahá'í principles apply.

 If you'd like assistance with your coding project or problems look up me up Codementor...